Low impact solutions do not grow on trees — unless we are talking about TENCEL™ fibers.

 ● The result is a process that has passed the strict CarbonNeutral Protocol from Natural Capital Partners to be certified CarbonNeutral®

+We use carbon-zero TENCEL™ Lyocell in a range of our jeans.
 TENCEL™ Lyocell is made by dissolving the wood pulp in a closed loop system, where 99.7% of the organic solvent used is recovered and reused, making it a superstar ingredient for cleaner jeans.
-So, it fits right in with our A/BETTER WORLD promise.
+So, it fits right in with our A BETTER WORLD promise.

-We are proud to be among the lucky few to test drive this fiber.
-That is all thanks to our Fashion FWD Lab, through which we collaborated with LENZING™ on the product development stage of Carbon-Zero TENCEL™ as part of our mission to drive sustainable innovation through collaboration.
+We are proud that we were among the first few to test this fiber.
+That is all thanks to our Fashion FWD Lab, through which we collaborated with LENZING™ on the product development stage of Carbon-Zero TENCEL™ as part of our mission to drive more sustainable innovation through collaboration.

 TENCEL™ MODAL AND TENCEL™ LYOCELL